Melbourne Best Suburbs For Families

 Q: What are the best public schools in Melbourne's family suburbs?

 A: Many suburbs mentioned above boast excellent public schools.
-However, school performance varies and it's crucial to research specific schools within your chosen suburb's catchment area.
+Still, school performance varies and it's crucial to research specific schools within your chosen suburb's catchment area.
 Check the Victorian Department of Education website for school rankings and performance data.

 Q: How much does it cost to buy a house in these suburbs?